gulabpatel/AIAg/GIS/README.txt

-🛑 🌎 Free GIS courses / tools on Visualization of Climate and Satellite Earth Observation Data (part 1)
+🛑 🌎 Free GIS courses/tools on Visualization of Climate and Satellite Earth Observation Data (part 1)

 1️⃣ Beginner's Cookbook to Google Earth Engine by Yale / Google - https://lnkd.in/eskm2ik5